MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 - **Cost accounting**

-  When you have complex requirements for managing the cost of your products or produced items, you can use the Cost accounting module in Dynamics 365 Supply Chain Management to keep a set of books that help you monitor and control your inventory costs closely.
+  When you have complex requirements for managing the cost of your products or produced items, you can use the *Cost accounting* module in Dynamics 365 Supply Chain Management to keep a set of books that help you monitor and control your inventory costs closely.
+For solutions with Dynamics 365 Business Central, the *Cost accounting* module there also helps you understand the costs of running the business.

 - **Global inventory accounting add-in**

-  The Global inventory accounting add-in, which is part of Dynamics 365 Supply Chain Management, allows organizations to track the value of inventory in multiple ways.
+  With the *Global inventory accounting* add-in for Dynamics 365 Supply Chain Management, organizations can track the value of inventory in multiple ways.
 For example: multiple currencies, multiple costing methodologies, or multiple accounting standards such as IFRC or GAAP.

 - **Production floor execution**